mfkiwl/rp2040-base-pcb-template/README.md

 # rp2040-base-pcb-template
 A template EasyEDA project with Raspberry Pi RP2040, USB-UART Bridge, 16MB Flash and 800mA LDO optimised for JLCPCB PCBA.

+# License
+This work is released under the CC BY SA 4.0 license.